TW-ASMP/TWDM/2-Classification_Trees/03_physical-location_classification.md

 ## Notes
 ### Footnotes
-[^1]: a collection of indoor and outdoor spaces inside and around a structure. []TODO #TW "add to the TWONTO".
+[^1]: a collection of indoor and outdoor physical-locations inside and around a structure. []TODO #TW "add to the TWONTO".